Sewing collars & leashes with an LK-1900BN bartacking machine

 Material moves under clamp

 This topic applies the most to the 1-1/2" collar due to its weight.
 What I found is that pinning the webbing against the feedplate screw solves the problem.
-(I provide more info about this technique in the footnote to clamping onto the tri-glide.).
-It makes the webbing solidly part of the moving feedplate & arch.
+I provided more info about this technique in the footnote to clamping onto the tri-glide.
+It makes the webbing rigidly part of the moving feedplate & arch.
 I don't have to do it with everything.
-It helps with the larger collars.
+It helps with the larger & stiffer collars.

-For the smaller collars, I might push down on the plate (not the screw).
+For smaller collars, I might push down on the plate (not the screw).
 They don't need as much help (they don't vibrate as much).
-Or, I might suspend the webbing lightly in my hand, trying not to add any tension or weight to what's under the clamp.
+Or, I might suspend the webbing lightly in my hand, trying not to add any tension or drag to what's under the clamp.

 Other factors: